arithesage/android_baseproject/README.md

 Now, the project should be ready for working with it.

-Also, you can run add_module.py and add_native_module.py in order for creating modules in your application, again, without needing using Android Studio.
+Also, you can run add_module.py and add_native_module.py in order to create modules in your application, again without needing using Android Studio.

-Just not that both scripts needs TWO arguments instead one: module name and package.
+Just note that both scripts require TWO arguments instead one: module name and package.

 So, instead doing: